 The initial database search yielded 584 articles, of which 470 duplicates were excluded.
-The remaining 114 articles were screened against the title and abstract, of which 44 articles were disqualified because they were not addressing the topic of interest.
+The remaining 114 articles were screened against the title and abstract, of which 44 articles were disqualified because they did not address the topic of interest.
 The remaining 70 full articles were then evaluated against the predetermined eligibility criteria.
 Sixty articles were excluded due to the wrong population group and/or outcome.
 One additional article was excluded after failing the methodological assessment stage.
-Only 9 studies were included in the final assessment (Figure 1).
+Therefore, only 9 studies were included in the final assessment (Fig. 1).